Tarsar Lake

-district of Jammu and Kashmir.
+district of Jammu and Kashmir in India.
 On its west side lies Dachigam National Park, and on its south side lies Tral.
 The shortest route for reaching it, is from Surfraw Ganderbal, but it has a difficult terrain.
 Other trek routes to the lake are from Lidderwat and Nagaberan forest areas which fall in south Kashmir.

 Geography

 The Tarsar Lake is dominated by the peaks of the Kolahoi mountain some 20 km to the east.
 The lake is separated by a mountain with a minimum peak elevation of 4000 m from another lake of the same nature known as Marsar Lake, which is in the vicinity of Dachigam National Park.
 Together these two lakes are referred to as the twin sisters.
 The 16th-century Kashmiri ruler Yusuf Shah Chak mentioned the twin lakes in his poetry, writing to his beloved: